tqbl/ood_audio/README.rst

 The ``--training_id`` option is used to differentiate training runs, and partially determines where the models are saved.
 When running multiple trials, use the ``--seed`` option to specify different random seeds.
-Otherwise. the outputs of the trials will be identical.
+Otherwise, the learned models will be identical across the different trials.

 Use the ``--relabel`` option to enable the pseudo-labeling algorithm.
 The path to the CSV file containing the pseudo-labels (generated using